tinkerbell/smee/manifests/README.md

    kubectl -n tinkerbell logs -f $(kubectl get -n tinkerbell pods --template '{{range .items}}{{.metadata.name}}{{end}}' --selector=app=tinkerbell-boots)
    ```

 > **Note:** KinD will not be able to listen for DHCP broadcast traffic.
-A DHCP relay is suggested.
+Using a DHCP relay is recommended.
 >
 > ```bash
 > # Linux direct